Indian finance minister wants caps on foreign investment relaxed

 This includes speeding up the implementation of more than 200 industrial and infrastructure projects that have been stalled by a complex system of clearances.
 The government has set up a special committee aimed at helping firms cut through red tape but it has yet to announce significant progress.

-Bottlenecks caused by India's crumbling infrastructure, especially its pot-holed roads, clogged rail network and power shortages, have long handicapped India's chances of achieving the growth rates enjoyed by giant neighbour China.
+Bottlenecks caused by India's crumbling infrastructure, especially its pot-holed roads, clogged rail network and power shortages, have long handicapped India's chances of achieving the growth rates enjoyed by giant neighbor China.

 In a meeting on Monday with state-run banks, many of whom fund such projects, Chidambaram singled out the power and coal sectors as particularly bad.